This guide is for all institutions with a 16 to 18 Residential Support Scheme allocation in the 2018 to 2019 academic year.

 Hard or scanned copies of documentation should be retained for 6 years (records can be kept electronically).

-Institutions should note that, following an audit, funding might be recovered where RSS payments are found not to have been made in accordance with this guide.
+Institutions should note that, following an audit, ESFA may recover funding where RSS payments are found not to have been made in accordance with this guide.

 Institutions’ responsibilities in managing complaints or appeals